nginx/unit-docs/source/installation.rst

 To use Remi's versions of Unit packages, configure `Remi's RPM repo
 <https://blog.remirepo.net/pages/Config-en>`_ first.
 Remi's PHP language
-modules also work with the base Unit package from :ref:`our own repository
+modules are also compatible with the base Unit package from :ref:`our own repository <installation-precomp-pkgs>`.
-<installation-precomp-pkgs>`.

 Next, install Unit and the PHP modules you want: